Health Savings Accounts (HSA's)

 HSA Contributions, Annual Limits, and Distributions

-The HDHP is defined by annual deductible limits and maximum annual limits on out-of-pocket costs, both which are adjusted for inflation:
+The HDHP is defined by annual deductible limits and maximum annual limits on out-of-pocket costs (deductible + co-payments), both which are adjusted for inflation:

-There is also a catch-up contribution limit of $1,000 for those people aged 55 or older by the end of the tax year.
+There is also a catch-up contribution limit of $1,000 for those people aged 55 or older by the end of the tax year, which can be added to the maximum contribution limits listed in the above table.
+For instance, the maximum contribution limit for single coverage for someone at least 55 years old is $4,550.
 However, if you do not have HDHP coverage for the entire 12 months, then the allowable additional contribution amount is equal to $1,000 times the number of months with HDHP coverage divided by 12.
 So if a 55-year-old single taxpayer only had 3 months of HDHP coverage for 2013, then she can contribute the full base amount of $3,050 + 1/4 of the additional amount, or $250, which increases her maximum allowable contribution to $3,300.
 Furthermore, no additional contributions can be made to an HSA after you reach 65, since you will then be eligible for Medicare.

 The contribution limits do not depend on the time of year when the HSA was first opened, even if it was at the end of the year.
 The last-month rule allows contributions to be made up until the due date of the filing of the return, not including extensions if the you were covered by an HDHP by December 1 of the tax year.